Brijeshkumar452/Go-Back-N-Protocol-Simulator-CN/README.md

 - **Correctly models true Go-Back-N behaviour** — a single cumulative timer and full-window retransmission on timeout, which is what differentiates GBN from Selective Repeat.
 - **Fully interactive loss simulation** — unlike static diagrams, users can inject real packet/ACK loss and watch the protocol self-correct.
-- **Zero dependencies** — a single HTML file with inline CSS/JS, so it's portable, easy to host, and easy to read/study end-to-end.
+- **Zero dependencies** — a single HTML file with inline CSS/JS, so it's portable, easy to host, and easy to read end-to-end.
-- **Clear visual feedback** — colour-coded states, a timer progress bar per slot, and a running text log make it easy to correlate what's happening on screen with the underlying protocol events.
+- **Clear visual feedback** — colour-coded states, a timer progress bar per slot, and a running text log make it easy to correlate what's on screen with the underlying protocol events.
-- **Adjustable simulation speed** — useful both for quick demos (fast) and for closely studying edge cases like timeouts (slow).
+- **Adjustable simulation speed** — useful both for quick demos (fast) and closely studying edge cases like timeouts (slow).

 ---

 ## ⚠️ Limitations

 - **Fixed configuration** — window size (5), total sequence slots (20), and timer durations are hardcoded constants rather than user-configurable inputs.
-- **Single sender-receiver pair** — no support for multiple simultaneous senders/receivers or a shared/contended channel.
+- **Single sender–receiver pair** — no support for multiple simultaneous senders/receivers or a shared/contended channel.
-- **No corruption simulation** — the project simulates packet *loss* but not bit-level *corruption* (e.g., checksum failures), which is also part of real ARQ protocols.
+- **No corruption simulation** — models packet *loss* but not bit-level *corruption* (e.g., checksum failures), which is also part of real ARQ protocols.
-- **No selective repeat comparison mode** — since GBN and Selective Repeat are often taught together, a side-by-side comparison isn't currently available.
+- **No Selective Repeat comparison mode** — since GBN and Selective Repeat are often taught together, a side-by-side comparison isn't currently available.
-- **Not responsive for very small (mobile) screens** — the slot grid and canvas use fixed pixel widths, so layout can overflow on narrow viewports.
+- **Not responsive on very small (mobile) screens** — the slot grid and canvas use fixed pixel widths, so layout can overflow on narrow viewports.
 - **No persistence** — the log and simulation state reset on page refresh; there's no way to export or save a run.
 - **Educational simplification** — real-world factors like variable RTT, bandwidth-delay product, and congestion control are intentionally left out to keep the focus on the core ARQ mechanism.